Not everything you're feeling has to do with now

 But instead, I felt more and more overwhelmed — far more than the situation called for.

 I couldn't relax.
 I got stressed with every new contract I had landed instead of celebrating.
-I started hiding away from interested clients because I feared I could not meet what they were asking of me (even though on a rational level I knew this not to be true, but the feeling just took over).
 I had tension and fear around doing things wrong constantly running below the surface, even though my customers highly valued and praised my work.
 I even started to feel like I couldn't even speak English at all — what on earth was I doing teaching English, writing in English, and translating complex medical literature into English?
 Who did I think I was?
 It was rampant imposter syndrome and trauma that was still alive from my school days.

-Until I discovered that I had a six-year-old inside me trying to run my business.
-And the feelings were coming from a time in my life where I had lived through a lot of stress around language, switching countries and school systems, deep attachment wounds and trying to keep up with the demands of a school life in a new country that I didn’t yet grasp — and I was not managing.
-There was so much overwhelm in my system back then.
+Until I realised that these were feelings were coming from a time in my life where I had lived through a lot of stress around language, switching countries and school systems, where I was grappling with the demands of a school life in a new country — and I was not managing.
+This was ‘transposed’ onto what I was experiencing with my new profession, new systems new clients and people.

 It took me a few years to make that connection, because at the time I didn’t yet know what I’m sharing with you now.
-But once I could see that the intensity I was feeling came from real situations I had lived as a child, I could begin to respond differently.
-With support, I started to care for that younger part — and navigate the demands of my business from a much more resourced, adult place.
+But once I could see that the intensity I was feeling came from real situations I had lived as a child, I could begin to respond differently to my present day situtations.
+With support, I started to care for that younger part — so that I could navigate the demands of my business from a much more resourced, adult place.

-A gentle, empowering question you might ask yourself now is:
+A gentle, empowering question you might take with you and ask yourself every now and then:

 "Is this feeling — or the degree of this feeling — really appropriate for the present moment?" and "How much of my past might be playing a role here?"